ptrrdrck/codecademy/mixed-messages/README.md

 "As a _user_, I want to _read small passages of the Daodejing_, so that _I may learn it's wisdom a little bit at a time_."

-### Build
+### Build notes

-- Choose an English translation of the Daodejing
+- Choose three English translations of the Daodejing.
   - Break up chapters into a JS object
-- Dao message function
+- Create the Dao message function
-  - Display initial random chapter
+  - Display a random chapter
   - When called:
     - return a chapter number
+    - return that chapter's text
+    - return that same chapter's text from the second translation
-    - return a that chapter's text
+    - return that same chapter's text from the third translation
-    - return a random emoji?
 - New random message button
   - Call dao message function